Dike (geology): Dike swarms

 Sometimes dikes appear in swarms, consisting of several to hundreds of dikes emplaced more or less contemporaneously during a single intrusive event.
 Dike swarms are almost always composed of diabase and most often are associated with flood basalts of large igneous provinces.
 They are characteristic of divergent plate boundaries.
-For example, Jurassic dike swarms in New England, northern England, and the west coast of Scotland record the early opening of the Atlantic Ocean.
+For example, Jurassic dike swarms in New England and Paleogene swarms in the west of Scotland and running into northern England record the early opening of the Atlantic Ocean.
 Dike swarms are forming in the present day along the divergent plate boundary running through Iceland.
 Dike swarms often have a great cumulative thickness: Dikes in Iceland average 3 to 5 meters in width, but one 53-kilometer stretch of coast has about 1000 dikes with total thickness of 3 kilometers.
 The world's largest dike swarm is the Mackenzie dike swarm in the Northwest Territories, Canada.

 Dike swarms (also called dike complexes) are exposed in the eroded rift zones of Hawaiian volcanoes.
 As with most other magmatic dikes, these were fissures through which lava reached the surface.
 The swarms are typically 2.5 to 5 km in width, with individual dikes about a meter in width.
 The dike swarms extend radially out from volcano summits and parallel to the long axis of the volcanic shield.
 Sills and stocks are occasionally present in the complexes.
 They are abruptly truncated at the margins of summit calderas.
 Typically, there are about 50 to 100 dikes per kilometer at the center of the rift zone, though the density can be as high as 500 per kilometer and the dikes then make up half the volume of the rock.
 The density drops to 5 to 50 per kilometer away from the center of the rift zone before abruptly dropping to very few dikes.
 It is likely that the number of dikes must increase with depth, reaching a typical value of 300 to 350 per kilometer at the level of the ocean floor.
 In some respects, these dike swarms resemble those of western Scotland associated with the flood eruptions that preceded the opening of the Atlantic Ocean.

 Dikes often form as radial swarms from a central volcano or intrusion.
 Though they appear to originate in the central intrusion, the dikes often have a different age and composition from the intrusion.
 These radial swarms may have formed over the intrusion and were later cut by the rising body of magma, or the crust was already experiencing regional tension and the intrusion triggered formation of the fissures.